LeoXDXp/CLTSD-pyFasterRCNN/Notes.md

 ### Centos 7 Atlas Makefile Patch

 * Replace LIBRARIES += cblas atlas in Makefile:368 with LIBRARIES += tatlas satlas
-* Remember to check WITH_PYTHON_LAYER := 1 and check that system paths for python are used (and not anaconda or other)
+* Remember to check in Makefile.config WITH_PYTHON_LAYER := 1 and check that system paths for python are used (and not anaconda or other)

 Must build caffe: http://caffe.berkeleyvision.org/installation.html#compilation
- - Must build caffe within *py-faster-rcnn project:  https://github.com/BVLC/caffe/issues/4619 make all -j16 make test -j16 # optional
+* Must build caffe within *py-faster-rcnn project:  https://github.com/BVLC/caffe/issues/4619
+ * make all -j16
+ * make test -j16 # optional
-make runtest -16 # optional
+ * make runtest -16 # optional

 Add "make pycaffe " after that
 Enter $FRCN_ROOT/lib and do 'make' : https://github.com/rbgirshick/fast-rcnn/issues/77